bashuser30/dl-distro/README.md

 # dl-distro

-dl-distro is a script that was first designed to automatically download and verify Arch ISOs every month.
+`dl-distro` is a Bash script that was first designed to automatically download and verify Arch ISOs every month.

-I am currently adding support for various distributions when I get the chance.
-[Supported Distributions](#supported-distributions)
+Currently, `dl-distro` supports downloading 57 different ISOs from 5 different distributions, see [Supported Distributions](#supported-distributions) and [Distribution ISO Breakdown](#distribution-iso-breakdown).
+I am adding support for more distributions when I get the chance.
+Contributions are welcome.

 **This script will automatically import GPG signing keys to verify the signatures.
-Do not run this script if you do not want to import the developers GPG signing keys.**
+DO NOT run this script if you DO NOT  want to import the GPG signing keys of the developers.**

 ## Dependencies